base-org/web/apps/base-docs/docs/notices/preparing-for-fault-proofs-on-base.md

 hide_table_of_contents: true
 ---

-# Preparing for fault proofs on Base
+# Preparing for fault proofs on Base Mainnet

 Fault proofs are a critical implementation in an L2’s path towards decentralization.
 They enable a more decentralized approach to validating L2 state and pave the way towards more community participation.